This article originally appeared on VICE UK.

-However far we may imagine we've come from the "lunatics", "hysterics" and "imbeciles" of the 19th century, or the "spazzes" and "spackers" of more recent times, it really isn't that far.
-The stigmatising of mental illness continues to discourage people from seeking help or speaking openly about their experiences.
+However far we may imagine we've come from the "lunatics," "hysterics," and "imbeciles" of the 19th century, or the "spazzes" and "spackers" of more recent times, it really isn't that far.
+The stigmatizing of mental illness continues to discourage people from seeking help or speaking openly about their experiences.
 "It took me 12 years of pronounced problems to see someone about it and I do think that language is a part of that.
 I probably have prejudices about mental health myself," Jan*, who has been diagnosed with social phobia, told me.

 The Lubitz headlines are nothing new.
-When Frank Bruno was sectioned under the Mental Health Act in September 2003, the Sun's now infamous front-page headline was, "Bonkers Bruno Locked Up" – a line that then-editor Rebekah Brooks realised was too extreme after she'd left the office.
+When Frank Bruno was sectioned under the Mental Health Act in September 2003, the Sun's now infamous front-page headline was, "Bonkers Bruno Locked Up"—a line that then editor Rebekah Brooks realized was too extreme after she'd left the office.

 The history of mental health terminology also shows that words are used indiscriminately until that use reaches a tipping point and they then become unacceptable or unfashionable.
 What is true for everyday language is also true for medical terminology and I spoke to a number of people who had various concerns about the diagnoses they'd received over the years.
 Often, these concerns were with the language or the assumptions inherent in the language.
 "Disorder" is a word that occurs again and again as a problem.
 Schizophrenia is currently a highly problematised term.
 A recent Daily Beast article on this made a wider point:

-One way of overcoming the harmful power of certain words is to reclaim them in the way that some in the black American community have reclaimed the word "nigger".
-The psychiatric survivors movement sees terms like "madness" and "mental illness" as being ones that can be worn with pride.
+One way of overcoming the harmful power of certain words is to reclaim them in the way that some in the black community have reclaimed the word nigger.
+The psychiatric survivors movement sees terms like madness and mental illness as being ones that can be worn with pride.
 Amy*, who has depression, tells me that, "I often use the language in quite a flippant way because I find that irreverence takes away its secret power."

-She admits that this could simply mean that she's internalised society's stigmas but says it "feels better than being dour".
-Leadbitter says that "there have been times when I've been really ill and the colloquial use of words like 'mental', 'crazy' and 'bonkers' has really hurt," but goes on to tell me that, "I can re-claim this language.
-I can say, 'Yes, I am crazy'."
+She admits that this could simply mean that she's internalized society's stigmas but says it "feels better than being dour."
+Leadbitter says that "there have been times when I've been really ill and the colloquial use of words like mental, crazy, and bonkers has really hurt," but goes on to tell me that, "I can reclaim this language.
+I can say, 'Yes, I am crazy.'"
 Of course, others disagree, seeing these words as being evocative of dark, Victorian days.